FuseByExample/external-mq-fabric-client/README.md

 Start a fabric-based network of fault-tolerant (master/slave) brokers.
 For instructions on how to configure and deploy such a network, see the blog post [here](http://fusebyexample.blogspot.com/2012/06/using-fuse-management-console-and-fuse.html).
 Summary instructions are also included below.

-This network features two broker groups:  mq-east and mq-west
+This configuration features two broker groups networked together, mq-east and mq-west, each of which is comprised of a master/slave pair (four brokers total).
+Consumers will connect to the active broker in the mq-west group; producers to the active broker in the mq-east group, insuring that messages flow across the network.
+After the example is up and running, one can kill either or both of the active brokers and observe the continued operation of the broker network.

-To start the consumer open a shell, cd to the project root and run the command:
+To start the consumer open a shell, change to the project root and run the command:

 	> mvn -e -P consumer-west

-After the consumer is running, open another shell, cd to the project root and run the command:
+After the consumer is running, open another shell, change to the project root and run the command:

 	> mvn -e -P producer-east